brimdata/zed/docs/zed/README.md

 to a client as Zed data for further processing by downstream tooling.

-Zed's implementation also includes a storage abstraction that maps the cloud object model onto a file system so that Zed lakes can also be deployed on standard files systems.
+Zed's implementation also includes a storage abstraction that maps the cloud object model onto a file system so that Zed lakes can also be deployed on standard file systems.

 ### 1.3 Zed Command Personalities